farcloser/godolint/README.md

 While there is nothing wrong with hadolint in itself, it does not fit well inside the go devtools ecosystem (*):
 - it is a foreign dependency, that has to be handled outside the familiar go toolchain
-- it comes as a binary, that you have to shell out to, and parse its output
+- it comes as a binary, that you have to shell out to, and parse the output of
-- modifying it or extending it requires haskell knowledge
+- modifying it requires haskell knowledge

 godolint is a pure go port of hadolint, filling an age-old gap in the container tooling landscape: the ability to lint dockerfiles in go.